Rajwrita/abhinav-consults-a2273/content/pages/index.md

     colors: colors-f
     backgroundSize: inset
     title: A little about me
-    text: >+
+    text: >
-      Building products for a seamless and delightful customer experience.
+      I'm currently working in the Fin-tech industry building a product for a delightful customer experience.

-      Completed my MBA from ISB with a specialization in Marketing and Internet Technology management.
+      I work with candidates to prepare them for Product Management interviews.
+      Having gone through the journey myself, I understand the challenges involved ..

       Seasoned software development professional with experience working in E-Commerce and Banking (Trading) domains.
 Worked on building highly scalable and resilient systems.
     actions:
       - type: Button
         label: Know more